M9781/Chordly/README.md

 # Chordly

+## What's that ##

+This is a web application &#8211; it shows random chords to a user, who can choose the difficulty level, tempo, number of iteration and set visibility of some elements.
+Application has it's configurable metronome.
+User can choose which chords wants to practice.

 ## Why for ##
 Chordly was created to support musicians &#8211; begginers, advanced and those in the midway &#128513; BUT especially for my wife, the originator and supporter &#128525;